-Now, I have built myself a few rules:
+I have built myself a few rules to do this:

 - I arbitrarily set myself a mental limit, based on how busy things are at present.
 If my inbox has 50 items, all good.
 If it's 200, then it's busy and that's all good.
 It'll come back.

 - I use my inbox as a to-do list, and use my calendar to book time to deep work on items.

 - I've switched off all the notifications and removed access to my work email from personal devices.
 Bye, bye dopamine hits.

 - I've stopped fighting urgency with urgency, asking people to message or call me if something really needs my immediate attention.

 So far, so good.
 I spend less time in my inbox, achieving zero, and more time actually working on the things that matter to me and contributing to the priorities my job.

 If I couple this mindset with the only rule I use on prioritisation, I think I have the right balance:

 One thing at a time.Most important thing first.Start now.